-- Base all actions on current and expected behavior of the fire.
+- Base all actions on the current and expected behavior of the fire.

-- Discuss the need for lookout, such as extreme fire behavior, fire located out of line-of-sight.
+- Discuss the need for a lookout, such as extreme fire behavior, fire located out of line-of-sight.

 - Fireline safety group emphasizes personal safety.

-- Post lookouts when there is possible danger.
+- Post lookouts when there is a possible danger.